 Experience an engaging and important cultural exchange.
 Find a rich culture built upon a fascinating history and a country populated by a caring, vibrant people.
 Come and learn why this country’s tourism slogan is “Enjoy Life.”

 One academic year from February 2020 to mid-December.

 Teachers will be in Costa Rica on a tourist visa and will need to leave every 90 days to renew the visa.
 Schools will provide paid time off for teachers to renew their visa.
 Current regulations require teachers to be outside of Costa Rica for 3 days, therefore this is a great opportunity to visit Nicaragua or Panama.

-While each program has a few "exact" eligibility requirement, the most important qualifications for all of our teach abroad adventures are that you must be a native English speaker.
+While each program has a few "exact" eligibility requirements, the most important qualifications for all of our teach abroad adventures are that you must be a native English speaker.
 You must have a desire to change lives and have an unending curiosity for cultural exchange.
 For most of our experiences, you don’t need prior teaching experience, a degree in education, or even plans to become a teacher.